Present Perfect

 Use these words to answer:

-She has finished her homework
+She finished has her homework

 10%